 - Instructing Patients

 - Workplace Safety

 - Infection Control

 Expert Hint: How much do phlebotomists make?
-The Bureau of Labor Statistics reports the average pay for phlebotomists in 2018 as $16.58 per hour.
-There will be a 23% growth in the number of phlebotomist jobs available in the next decade, which is extremely high, so you're in with a good chance.
+The Bureau of Labor Statistics reports the median pay for phlebotomists as $17.97 per hour.
+There will be a 22% growth in the number of phlebotomist jobs available in the next decade, which is extremely high, so you're in with a good chance.
 Pack your phlebotomy resume with action words to beat the competition.

 Phlebotomists usually all have a similar state certification, so focus on the stuff that sets you apart—clerically and organizationally.